Lenovo ThinkPad Edge 13

 Bewertung: Leistung: 80% Mobilität: 90%

-Quelle: Think Computers Englisch EN→DE Archive.org version
+Quelle: Think Computers EN→DE Archive.org version

 With its 1.3GHz ULV processor and small size the ThinkPad Edge fits somewhere in between a netbook and ultraportable notebook.
 I really don’t think we would be seeing systems like this without Windows 7.
 With Windows 7 you are able to have an underpowered system like this run flawlessly.
 We had no issues running multiple programs as well as HD video on the Edge.